Cecilia Lucero, Ph.D.

-Lucero also serves as co-director of the Balfour-Hesburgh Scholars Program, an FYS initiative that promotes intellectual engagement, leadership, and service opportunities for students of color from historically underrepresented groups and first-generation students.
+Dr. Lucero also serves as Co-Director of the Balfour-Hesburgh Scholars Program, an initiative that promotes intellectual engagement, leadership, and service opportunities for students from underrepresented groups and first-generation students.
 In addition, she is a faculty advisor to the student production team that stages an annual performance of monologues, titled Show Some Skin, about race, gender, class, mental health, physical disability, and other aspects of identity.

-A 1984 graduate of Notre Dame with a B.A. in English and American studies, Lucero holds a master's degree in English literature from the University of Colorado-Boulder (1992) and a Ph.D. in education from the University of Michigan (2002).
+A 1984 graduate of Notre Dame with a B.A. in English and American Studies, Dr. Lucero holds a Master's degree in English literature from the University of Colorado-Boulder (1992) and a Ph.D. in education from the University of Michigan (2002).